 Over 40% of products available from major online retailers in China are counterfeit.
 Most fake goods entering the U.S. are from China.
 They’re also illegal according to U.S. trademark laws.
 Is the booming $1.2 trillion counterfeit market something you should be worried about?
 Yes.
 Counterfeit products like toys, pesticides, and pharmaceuticals could threaten your health.
 A cloned iPhone could be low quality and loaded with malware exposing you to hackers.
 In fact, fake products are ruining the U.S. economy.

-US President Donald Trump said China steals billions of dollars’ worth of intellectual property (IP).
+Claims have been made that China steals billions of dollars’ worth of intellectual property (IP).
 Now the U.S. Department of Homeland Security is testing blockchain through a proof of concept (POC) to stop this from happening.

 Why the U.S. Must Protect Its Intellectual Property

 IP is the foundation of U.S. industrial policy.
 IP rights make the United States a leader among developed countries.
 They enable entrepreneurs to exclude others from making, using, or selling their inventions.
 IP drives innovation, creates jobs, and pays for roads and schools.
 From 1994 to 2014, the number of U.S. patent applications tripled.
 So the system seems to be working.